 The “Not Secure” warning is being displayed on any page served over HTTP, which is an insecure protocol.
 If you are seeing this warning on a site you own or operate, you should resolve it by enabling the HTTPS protocol for your site.

 HTTPS uses the TLS/SSL protocol to provide a secure connection, which is both encrypted and authenticated.
 Using HTTPS requires that you obtain a TLS/SSL certificate(s), and then you can install that certificate and enable the HTTPS protocol on your web server.

 If you are the technical administrator or developer for your site, you should begin by assessing if you currently have any support for HTTPS.
 Some sites have partial support, meaning they have deployed HTTPS to some parts of the site, or have not chosen to serve the site via HTTPS by default.
 If either is the case, look into what steps need to be taken to deploy HTTPS across your entire site and by default.
 Our guide to configuring HTTPS Everywhere will help you get started.

-If you do not have HTTPS deployed at all, start by using our Certificate Wizard to help you figure out which TLS certificate you need.
+If you do not have HTTPS deployed at all, start by reading our guide on how to choose the right type of tls/ssl certificate to help you figure out which TLS certificate you need.
 Your needs will vary depending on how many domain names you operate and if you want your business to be validated for additional user trust.
 Then review our guide to HTTPS Everywhere to understand the steps you need to take to support HTTPS by default.